 This tax deduction shall be deemed to be the minimum tax liability of the payee in respect of the income for which the deduction is made, and shall not be subject of refund or set off or an adjustment against a demand as per the law.
 This means the special approval must be obtained before receiving the payment from Bangladesh.

-Bangladesh has DTAs agreements with Belarus, Belgium, Canada, China, Denmark, France, Germany, India, Indonesia, Italy, Japan, the Kingdom of Saudi Arabia, Malaysia, Mauritius, Myanmar, the Netherlands, Norway, Pakistan, Philippines, Poland, Romania, Singapore, South Korea, Sri Lanka, Sweden, Switzerland, Thailand, Turkey, the United Arab Emirates, the United Kingdom, the USA and Vietnam.
+Currently Bangladesh has Double Taxation Avoidance Agreements with Belarus, Belgium, Canada, China, Denmark, France, Germany, India, Indonesia, Italy, Japan, the Kingdom of Saudi Arabia, Malaysia, Mauritius, Myanmar, the Netherlands, Norway, Pakistan, Philippines, Poland, Romania, Singapore, South Korea, Sri Lanka, Sweden, Switzerland, Thailand, Turkey, the United Arab Emirates, the United Kingdom, the USA and Vietnam.

 Our legal team can file, process and support waiver application with the concerned authority.